NZMSA/2023-Phase-2/data-science/1. Analysis and Preprocessing/README.md

     - You have used appropriate data visualisation techniques for each dataset (as taught in the Microsoft Learn modules) to explore the data and identify any trends, patterns, or anomalies
 - Clean data
     - You have dealt with outlier, missing values, and non-significant features
-    - You have converted non-numerical columns to numerical ones
+    - You have converted non-numerical and categorical columns to numerical ones with techniques like one-hot encoding
     - You have provided some reasoning or justification for each step you have taken to clean the data
 - Identify correlated variables
     - You have shown the correlation between variables using a correlation matrix, heatmap, or otherwise